joeygarberick/MainCharacterHabitTracker/Manuals/Documentation/Development.md

 > [!NOTE]
 > This can be found under the General tab when opening ios/Runner.xcworkspace with Xcode

-12. Download teh GoogleService-Info.plst file from the Firebase console and using Xcode, open the projects ios/main-character-habit-tracker.xcworkspace file.
+12. Download the GoogleService-Info.plst file from the Firebase console and using Xcode, open the projects ios/main-character-habit-tracker.xcworkspace file.
 Right click Runner from the left side nav bar within Xcode and select Add files and select the file you just downloaded to add to the project.
 Ensure that you have Copy Items if needed selected

 13. Get the firebase CLI through npm.